Arisena/linux-scripts/README.md

 # linux-scripts
-Scripts I have made for my Arch Linux installs
+Scripts I use for my Arch Linux installs